 My students love doing S.C.A.M.P.E.R. activities.
 It gives them the chance to be creative – and a bit silly.
 I’ve made a couple of S.C.A.M.P.E.R. packets for different themes, and my fourth graders got their first glimpse of the Summer Pool Party packet yesterday.
 I currently have the Summer Pool Party packet on sale for a $1.00 (.50 discount) at Teachers Pay Teachers.
 You can also purchase other S.C.A.M.P.E.R. packets at my TPT store.
 They are a great activity for the last weeks of school!

 Last week, I posted about one of my creative thinking packs that I like to use around this time of year.
-You can download the packet for free by going here.
+You can learn more here.
 I have been using the first two pages (“Substitute” and “Combine”) with my 1st through 5th graders during the last week, and it’s been a kick to see their unique ideas, particularly for the “Substitute” page.
 The directions for that one are to design a snowman made out of something other than snow.
 I have to share some of their results!